desikas2007/patient-triage-assistant/PROJECT_DOCUMENTATION.md

 ```
 GEMINI_API_KEY=your_api_key_here
+GEMINI_MODEL=gemini-2.0-flash
+PORT=8000
 ```

 Without a Gemini API key, the application works using rule-based fallbacks for fact extraction, missing info detection, and follow-up question generation.

+The server host is `0.0.0.0` and the port defaults to `8000`.
+The `PORT` environment variable overrides the port (set automatically by hosting platforms such as Render).

 ### One Command Starts Everything